 Instead of just pulling product off shelves and testing them, we work with manufacturers to ensure they have the appropriate quality assurance protocols in place to ensure quality is built into the product.

 We meet the company owners, we inspect their manufacturing facilities, we review their files to see where they are sourcing their ingredients, how their supplements are made, what methods they use to test both the ingredients and the final products, and whether those tests are appropriate for the product and capable of identifying harmful contaminants like heavy metals, pesticides, and microbes.
-And finally, we test their products against USP’s public standards.
+And finally, we test their products against science-based quality standards.

 A supplement successfully meeting our rigorous testing and auditing criteria receives the USP Verified Mark.
 When you see the Mark, it means the supplement: